BMWED Convention to Vote on One Member, One Vote

 Opponents of the right-to-vote have highlighted the cost and low participation in the union as reasons to not make the change.
 Leaders note that according to the American Arbitration Association, elections would only cost about $5 per member–and that participation can only improve by their efforts.

-“I’m on the bargaining committee for my Metra contract.
-A lot of people are upset that only 50% of members voted on the contract.
+"I’m on the bargaining committee for my Metra contract.
+A lot of people are upset that every single member didn't vote on the contract.
 But that’s a lot better than only the lodge chairs getting to vote.
-Why would we disenfranchise the 50% who want to participate just because there are others who do not?" said Will Lindsay, an executive board member from the United Passenger Rail Federation in Chicago.
+Just because some members are apathetic doesn't mean we should disenfranchise all the members who want to participate, " said Will Lindsay, an executive board member from the United Passenger Rail Federation in Chicago.

 The BMWED convention starts Monday, June 22nd in Chicago.
 Supporters are hopeful that it will pass.